-The Elite Trainer by John Paul Catanzaro is a synthesis of the very latest thinking in strength training and an indispensible guide to developing individualized programs for recreational and professional athletes.
+The Elite Trainer by John Paul Catanzaro is a synthesis of the very latest thinking in strength training and an indispensable guide to developing individualized programs for recreational and professional athletes.

 John Paul Catanzaro, B.Sc., C.E.P., C.K., is a Certified Exercise Physiologist and a Certified Kinesiologist with a Specialized Honours Bachelor of Science degree in Kinesiology and Health Science.
 He owns and operates a private training facility in Richmond Hill, Ontario, Canada.